top of page

 Pair art, textiles, and music with my mother's gift for teaching and cooking, a path in the creative field was fated.
 Enter: the left-brain O'Flaherty's.

-Thomas O'Flaherty, Sr. was born and raised in County Kerry, Ireland, and arrived via Ellis Island to New York City during the Great Depression.
-He opened and successfully ran his own liquor store in Harlem, where he generously sponsored over 100 people who had immigrated from Ireland.
-He provided them with housing, employment opportunities, and even took responsibility for their legal troubles.
-My father later joined him in working at the liquor store in Harlem, commuting alone as a young pre-teen from his home in New Jersey to open the shop in the early hours of the morning, before eventually climbing the corporate latter to become the Chief Financial Officer of several reputable corporations.
+Thomas O'Flaherty, Sr. was born and raised in County Kerry, Ireland, and arrived in New York City during the Great Depression.
+He opened and successfully ran a liquor store in Harlem, where he generously sponsored more than one hundred Irish immigrants — offering housing, employment, and even legal support.
+My father joined him there, commuting alone from New Jersey as a pre-teen to open the shop before school each morning before later climbing the corporate ladder to become Chief Financial Officer of several reputable corporations.

-And then there is my mom Carmela.
-When I was a little girl my mom asked me what I wanted to be when I grow up.
-"A mommy, a teacher, and a cooker", I replied (well, obviously, because that's what she was).
-One of my most vivid memories of my childhood is siting at our kitchen table, apron on, and a cookie sheet containing a layer of salt.
-4 + 4 = 8, I wrote in the salt with my little pointer finger, the dark contrast of the cookie sheet underneath exposing the formula.
-M - A - X (our dogs name at the time).
-I was probably not even in Kindergarten yet and already learning math and drawing letters like someone twice my age.
-It's not because she was some crazy strict educator enforcer, but because she made it FUN.
-She didn't sit me in front of mindless TV all day or send me off with a nanny but she made learning, creativity, and fun all feel like leaves of the same tree.
-Feeling the tiny grains of salt against my skin and watching my creation come to life before my eyes felt like some wonderful game that had no rules or limits.
-No losers and no ending.
+One of my most vivid childhood memories is sitting at our kitchen table, apron on, and a cookie sheet full of salt.
+"4 + 4 = 8", "M-A-X" (our dog's name at the time) I wrote in the salt with my little pointer finger, the dark metal beneath revealing the numbers and words.
+I wasn't even in Kindergarten yet, but she had me learning math and spelling like someone twice my age.
+She wasn’t some strict, overbearing teacher — she was imaginative.
+She didn’t sit me in front of the TV or send me off with a nanny; she made learning, creativity, and joy feel like leaves from the same tree.
+The sensation of the salt under my fingertips, the thrill of making something appear — it felt like a wonderful game that had no rules or limits.
+No losers, and no ending.

 bottom of page